Chatbots, Security, and Healthcare Records

 The Future of AI in Healthcare

-AI in healthcare (private sector) is set to be a by the time 2021 rolls around.
+AI in healthcare (private sector) is set to be a $6.6 billion investment by the time 2021 rolls around.
 Administrative workflow assistance, including chatbots, is one of the three primary sectors receiving a major chunk of that funding.

-When implemented according to HIPAA standards, intake and analyze information.
+When implemented according to HIPAA standards, chatbots and other automated technology can help doctors intake and analyze information.
 The industry is still cautious about that, and patients are sometimes reticent about automation when it comes to something as personal as healthcare.
 However, computers can rapidly assess multiple risk factors, such as family history, genetics, symptoms, and test results to recommend a diagnosis to a human doctor.

 Chatbots are an unstoppable force in connecting patients to doctors.
-As long as they remain HIPAA compliant, they can continue to increase organization and accuracy, , and assist with life-saving data collection in the future.
+As long as they remain HIPAA compliant, they can continue to increase organization and accuracy, meet increasing medical industry demands, and assist with life-saving data collection in the future.